Continuum limit of hypergraph $p$-Laplacian equations on point clouds: Introduction

 We study the asymptotic behavior of the solution of equation \eqref{eq:1.4} in the setting when the number of labeled points $N$ is fixed and the number of data points $n\rightarrow\infty$.
 This corresponds to the regime where the labeled data is limited and the sampling rate $\frac{N}{n}$ is arbitrarily low.
 We show that the discrete operator $L^{H_n}_{p,\varepsilon_n}$ is consistent with a weighted $p$-Laplacian for smooth functions.
 To address the Dirichlet boundary condition in \eqref{eq:1.4}, we establish the uniform H\"{o}lder estimate for the solution of equation \eqref{eq:1.4} under the assumption $p>d$.
 This is motivated by the fact that the $p$-Laplacian equation admits a solution in $W^{1,p}(\Omega)$, which is H\"{o}lder continuous if $p>d$.
 Combining the consistency and the uniform H\"{o}lder estimate, we prove in the viscosity solution framework that the continuum limit of equation \eqref{eq:1.4} is the $p$-Laplacian equation \eqref{eq:1.7}.
 This suggests equation \eqref{eq:1.4} as a new discretization of the continuum $p$-Laplacian equation on point clouds.
 It should be noticed that the solutions of equation \eqref{eq:1.4}, \eqref{eq:1.5}, and \eqref{eq:1.6} are quite different for finite $n$, even although they share the same limit as $n\rightarrow\infty$.

 By applying the result to equation \eqref{eq:1.3} with hyperedge \eqref{eq:1.1}, we deduce from $k(p)\equiv 1$ that $p=d+4$ and the assumption $p>d$ is fulfilled automatically.
 Namely, the solution of equation \eqref{eq:1.3} converges to a H\"{o}lder continuous function as $n\rightarrow\infty$.
 This partially explains the numerical experiments in \cite{shi2024hypergraph1}, as it prevents spikes better than the graph Laplacian.
+We further compare the hypergraph equation \eqref{eq:1.4} with the graph Laplacian equation through numerical experiments on two high-dimensional data interpolation problems, namely image inpainting and semi-supervised learning.
+The experimental results demonstrate that the hypergraph equation outperforms the graph Laplacian equation at the extremely low labeling rates.

+The definition of the hypergraph $p$-Laplacian is not unique.
+In addition to \eqref{eq:1.2}, several alternative definitions have been introduced for different applications \cite{saito2023generalizing,fazeny2024hypergraph,shi2025continuum}.
+The study of the continuum limits of hypergraph $p$-Laplacians is substantially more challenging and deserves further investigation.
+We refer the reader to \cite{shi2024hypergraph,shi2025continuum,weihs2025analysis} for some of the related work.

 This paper is organized as follows.
 In Section 2, we present assumptions and the main result of this paper.
 The consistency between the hypergraph $p$-Laplacian operator $L^{H_n}_{p,\varepsilon_n}$ and the continuum $p$-Laplacian operator for smooth functions is given in Section 3.
 A nonlocal $p$-Laplacian operator is introduced as a bridge between the discrete and continuum settings.
 In Section 4, we establish the H\"{o}lder estimate for the solution of the hypergraph $p$-Laplacian equation.
 The main result, i.e., the continuum limit of equation \eqref{eq:1.4}, is then proven as a corollary of the consistency and the H\"{o}lder estimate.
+Section 5 is devoted to numerical experiments.
+We conclude this paper in Section 6.